newrelic/infra-integrations-sdk/docs/v3tov4.md

 To add a metric to an entity just call the method on an Entity

 `func (e *Entity) AddMetric(metric)`

+#### Adding Buckets to a Prometheus histogram

+After creating the Prometheus histogram you add histogram buckets by calling the method

+`func(ph *PrometheusHistogram) AddBucket(cumulativeCount, upperBound)`

+where

+`cumulativeCount` is the cumulative count of observations for the bucket

+`upperBound` is the upper bound value of the bucket (ex: 0.1, 1.0, 10.0)

+#### Adding Quantiles to a Prometheus summary

+After creating the Prometheus summary you add summary quantiles by calling the method

+`func(ps *PrometheusSummary) AddQuantile(quantile, value float64)`

+where

+`quantile` is the quantile value (ex: 0.5, 0.9)

+`value` is the (non-cumulative) value for the quantile

 ### Events